DataDog/kics/documentation/rules/terraform/azure/postgres_sql_server_enables_public_access.md

 ### Description

  PostgreSQL servers with public network access enabled are directly accessible from the internet, potentially exposing sensitive data to unauthorized users and increasing the attack surface.
-When public_network_access_enabled is set to true or omitted (which defaults to true), your database becomes vulnerable to brute force attacks, SQL injection attempts, and other exploits originating from the public internet.
-To mitigate this risk, always explicitly set public_network_access_enabled to false as shown in the following secure example: `public_network_access_enabled = [false]`.
+When `public_network_access_enabled` is set to `true` or omitted (which defaults to `true`), your database becomes vulnerable to brute force attacks, SQL injection attempts, and other exploits originating from the public internet.
+To mitigate this risk, always explicitly set `public_network_access_enabled` to `false`, as shown in the following secure example: `public_network_access_enabled = [false]`.
 For additional security, consider implementing private endpoints, firewalls, and virtual network service endpoints.

 ## Compliant Code Examples